Gerhard Lauter: The Travel Law: "interim solution" draft

 On the morning of 9 November 1989 Gerhard Lauter sat in his office with Gotthard Hubrich, the head of the department for domestic affairs (a subdivision of the Interior Ministry) and Colonels Krüger and Lemme from the Ministry for State Security.
 The Stasi colonels had taken the precaution of bringing their own draft of Lauter's proposal with them.
 It was engagingly simple, stating in effect that citizens wishing to emigrate permanently could do so without precondition and with immediate effect.
 Lauter was still feeling bruised by the reception that his own draft for a permanent solution had received in the media and from the government.
 He became exasperated and attempted to explain to the colonels the problem with their draft: "That is not how it works ...
 Anyone wanting to emigrate permanently can just get in the car and drive.
-Yet if someone just wants to visit an aunt in West Germany or see the Eifel Tower, and then come home again, should they still not be permitted to do that?
+Yet if someone just wants to visit an aunt in West Germany or see the Eiffel Tower, and then come home again, should they still not be permitted to do that?
 This is how we will drive people out of the country more than ever!"
 Lauter was not at all certain that any of the other participants in the ad hoc meeting understood either the issues or the text he had been mandated to prepare.
 He himself, following discussion with senior passport office colleagues, had already concluded that it would be absurd to try and draft a policy that purported to deal only with permanent emigration, without making any provision for comrade-citizens who still wished to live in East Germany, but nevertheless wished to be allowed to undertake trips abroad.